lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 // with a `defer`
 func (ac *AppController) Close(ctx context.Context)

-// SubscribeToAllOperations will subscribe to all operation that the application should listen to.
+// SubscribeToAllChannels will subscribe to all operation that the application should listen to.
 //
 // In order to use it, you'll have to implement the AppSubscriber interface and
 // pass it as an argument to this function.
 Thus, the subscription will automatically
 // call the corresponding function when it will receive a message.
 //
 // In the HelloWorld example, only one function will listen on application side,
 // making it a bit overkill.
-You can directly use the SubscribeToReceiveHelloOperation
+You can directly use the SubscribeToSayHelloMessagesFromHelloChannel
 // method.
-func (ac *AppController) SubscribeToAllOperations(ctx context.Context, as AppSubscriber) error
+func (ac *AppController) SubscribeToAllChannels(ctx context.Context, as AppSubscriber) error

 // SubscribeFromAllOperations will unsubscribe all operations that have subscribed to through
-// SubscribeToAllOperations or SubscribeToXXXOperation where XXX correspond to the operation name. func (ac *AppController) SubscribeFromAllOperations(ctx context.Context)
+// SubscribeToAllChannels or SubscribeToXXXOperation where XXX correspond to the operation name. func (ac *AppController) SubscribeFromAllOperations(ctx context.Context)

-// SubscribeToReceiveHelloOperation will subscribe to new messages on the "hello"
+// SubscribeToSayHelloMessagesFromHelloChannel will subscribe to new messages on the "hello"
 // channel, specified in the "ReceiveHello" operation.
 // It will expect messages as specified in the AsyncAPI specification.
 //